Cheta Emba

+Early career

 Emba attended Maggie L. Walker Governor's School, she was a goalkeeper on the soccer team and a forward on the basketball team.
 She played soccer and began her rugby career in her junior year at Harvard University where she majored in molecular cellular biology with a minor in Spanish.
+She received All-Academic and All-Conference honors while at Harvard.